zied1fatnassi/MATCHOP/README.md

 ## 🔐 Authentication

-MtchOp uses **Supabase Auth** for secure authentication.
+MatchOp uses **Supabase Auth** for secure authentication.
 All authentication goes through Supabase - no demo or bypass modes.

 ### Security Features